bbrownekianda/docs/getting-started/design_process.md

    ![Create a process](images/createprocess.png)

 4. You are now in the process design page.
-From here you can [Create a form](formcreate.md).
+From here you can [Add forms](formcreate.md).

    ***Process design page***